MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-data-aspnet-core/includes/introduction.md

 ## Learning objectives

-- Get to know some managed data services offered in Azure.
+- Review some managed data services offered in Azure.
 - Understand the creation of a basic Azure Cache for Redis instance.
 - Understand the creation of a basic Azure Cosmos DB instance using the MongoDB API.
 - Understand the configuration changes needed to use managed data services.

 ## Prerequisites

-- Familiarity with ASP.NET Core apps
+- Familiarity with C# and ASP.NET Core development at the beginner level
 - Familiarity with basic data management concepts
 - Access to an Azure subscription with **Owner** privilege